George Washington was particularly interested in developing donkeys and mules for use on the Mount Vernon farms.

 Washington’s first attempt to purchase a Spanish jack was carried out in the middle of the Revolutionary War through Juan de Miralles, a Spanish agent.
 Unfortunately, when de Miralles went to visit General Washington in Morristown, New Jersey at the end of April 1780, he passed away.2 Further inquiries over the next several years always resulted in failure.
 Finally, a private company managed to satisfy Washington’s request, after he had already stepped down from his position in the Continental Army and retired to his plantation and its affairs.3 Only one great inconvenience stood between the retired General and his prized jack: exporting livestock from Spain without the consent of the king was strictly prohibited.
 One of the partners in this company operating out of Spain solicited help from the diplomatic representative to Spain for the United States, William Carmichael, who relayed Washington’s request to the Spanish Secretary of State, Conde de Floridablanca, to obtain the necessary royal consent.4 Upon realizing the notoriety of the person to which this concession was to be made, the king graced the former General with a gift of two of the finest pure-bred Spanish donkey stallions.5 The king consented to two jacks in part to ensure that at least one would reach its intended destination by sending them separately.

 The Court of Spain gave instructions to purchase the animals in what is now known as the province of Zamora along Spain’s northwestern border with Portugal because of the region’s prominent reputation for producing donkeys of excellent breed.
-The jacks were bought to two villages south of the city of Zamora and were led separately to Bilbao on different dates.6 A Spanish company handled the task of boarding them on separate brigs for transport to the United States as well as disembarking them in two different ports in Massachusetts.7 The second jack was accompanied by the Spanish stable lad Pedro Téllez, who had led the animal to the port from Zamora.8
+The jacks were bought from two villages south of the city of Zamora and were led separately to Bilbao on different dates.6 A Spanish company handled the task of boarding them on separate brigs for transport to the United States as well as disembarking them in two different ports in Massachusetts.7 The second jack was accompanied by the Spanish stable lad Pedro Téllez, who had led the animal to the port from Zamora.8